Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Computations and plots

 We define a sequence $\boldsymbol{\xi}(k) \in \mathbb{C}^n$, $k=0, 1, \dots$, so that it has a direct numerical implementation and the limit is a solution of the Bethe equations.
 We use the solutions of the Bethe equations at $\Delta =0$ as the base point, i.e.~$\boldsymbol{\xi}(0) \in \mathbb{C}^N$.
 Note that the Bethe equations decouple in the case $\Delta =0$,

 In this case, we can find all the solutions to the system of equations

 for any $k= (k_1, k_2, \dots, k_N)$ with $k_i \in [L]$.
 Thus, when $\Delta$ is close to zero, we expect the solutions to the Bethe equations to be close to the solutions given by \eqref{e:delta_zero_solutions}.
-More precisely, by Rouche's Theorem, we expect
+More precisely, by Rouch\'e's Theorem, we expect

 for some constant $C> 0$ if $|\Delta| = \epsilon >0$.
 In our numerical solution to the Bethe equations, we use the solutions $\eta (k) = (\eta(k_i))_{i=1}^{N}$, given by \eqref{e:delta_zero_solutions}, as the base points of our sequence.